A Handy-Person Home Business

 I’ve known many girls, mothers, grandmothers and women with handywoman skills in different fields of maintenance and repair.
 Several where painters, landscapers, roofers, and even iron workers.
 As long as you’re handy at the skill, and enjoy the work, you can be a handy-person.
 Many of the jobs only require the hands on labor, not an abundance of strength.

 If you don’t currently have handy skills, but would be willing to learn.
-I suggest you work with a handyman as a labor and or apprentice.
+I suggest you check local handyman contractors and spend some time working as a labor and or apprentice.
 Working knowledge for any blue collar skill, is 20% book learning and 110% hands on in the field.
 Experience is the key to knowing a skill well enough to charge money for the task in a professional manner.

 One thing you do not want is a bad rep for a disgruntled customer as your starting out.
 Positive reviews are a precious resource you can not buy.
 It takes 10 good job reviews to makeup for one bad one.
 If part of the contract you have landed is beyond your skill level sub-contract it to a person with the experience for the task.